 The game involves getting off at each stop and having a tipple!

 One Day in Glasgow – City Centre and the East End

 » » Morning « «

-Kick-off with a full Scottish breakfast or avocado and poached egg sourdough sandwich at Café Gandolfi (Albion Street), you’re going to need the energy.
+Kick-off with a full Scottish breakfast or avocado and poached egg sourdough sandwich at Café Gandolfi (Albion Street) or eggs at the trendy Wilson Street Pantry in the Merchant City.
+You’re going to need the energy.

 Next, it’s one of Glasgow’s points of interest, the Gallery of Modern Art (Royal Exchange Square – lookout for the cone on the old Duke of Wellington) then mooch through the Merchant City keeping your eyes peeled for the street art murals.